 Pro Tip: Examine your site access logs and look for patterns of search engine indexing.
 With any luck, you will observe a regular pattern concerning the frequency and time frame with which the search engine bots visit your site.
 Armed with this information, it may be possible to schedule any necessary site maintenance during periods of time when the major bots are not expected to come crawling around.

 Finally, keep links intact and make a habit out of routinely searching for dead or redirected links.
 There are excellent online tools available for precisely this purpose, and you should definitely take advantage of them.
 And, as far as links go, it is of the utmost importance to ensure that all of your internal links — links to elsewhere within your site — are always correct and well-established.
 Provide at least one link into and out of every page associated with your site — no dead-end pages!

 Note/Disclaimer: This article was written almost a year ago (July 2006).
 I was not going to publish it then (due to sheer laziness), and I hesitate to do so now, for several reasons.
 First, the world of SEO changes at almost breakneck speed – concepts from a year ago may not be as optimal in the current SEO economy.
 Second, my writing skills have improved over the course of the last year – rereading this article a year after its production, I really can’t stand it.
 And third, there is simply waay too much of this kind of information already online – do we really need another article covering basic SEO practices?

 Nonetheless, I did spend a good deal of time researching and writing the article, and I really hate wasting effort and deleting written material.
-So, I have decided to publish the article for the sake of prosperity, but also have chosen to include this disclaimer to keep me out of hot water with the critics (not that I have any).
+So, I have decided to publish the article for the sake of prosperity, but also have chosen to include this disclaimer for any haterz out there.
 Having said that, I hope you enjoy the article!